 To keep up to date with all the latest army rulebooks, including any news relating to the Adeptus Custodes 9th Edition codex, go check out (and bookmark) our Warhammer 40k 9th edition codex releases guide.

-Adeptus Custodes tactics in 9th Edition
+Adeptus Custodes tactics

 One of the biggest changes across the board in 9th Edition has been the renewed focus on Command Points and Stratagems – fantastic news for the Adeptus Custodes, who got some frankly brilliant Stratagems in late 8th Edition’s Psychic Awakening: War of the Spider supplement.
 Ancient Artifice allows you to halve incoming damage to a Dreadnought, and only costs 1CP to use.
 An absolute game-changer is Arcane Genetic Alchemy, which boosts your non-vehicle units’ survivability.
 Pop it on any non-vehicle Adeptus Custodes under attack, and, for one phase, you’ll watch the damage simply wash over it, with all wound rolls of 1-3 failing.
 Fortress of Willpower is a Stratagem that sees a Custodes unit resist a psychic power cast on them for 4+, or 3+ if they’re Wardens.